riskydigital/telegram-bot.sh/README.md

 - /ifconfig *ifconfig output*
 - /smart -d sda *smart status for sda drive*
-- /notifyLevel /nl *View or Set(-s) notify level* example */notifyLevel -s 3* set notify level 3 for this chat
+- /notifyLevel /nl *View or Set(-s) notify level*
+<br />example */notifyLevel -s 3* set notify level 3 for this chat
  - *0* - Nothing
  - *1* - Critical
  - *2* - Dangerous (password brutforce, etc)
  - *3* - Big success events

+#Telegram token
+Put your bot token to file "token".
+You can clone this bot to the same servers with one token, to get status from all servers.
+One host Examples:
+- /s -h arch216
+- /nl -s 1 -h nas3200

+All hosts :
+- /s sensors from all servers
+- /nl -s 0  Retrive only errors from all servers

 Uses [json.sh](https://github.com/dominictarr/JSON.sh).